Fulvestrant

 Fulvestrant in Pregnant and Lactating Women:

-• Fulvestrant has harmful effects on the fetus, so it is advised not to become pregnant while on medications and inform the doctor prior about the condition.
+• Fulvestrant has harmful effects on the fetus, so it is advised not to become pregnant while on medication and to inform the doctor prior to the condition.

-• The side effects of the drug on the fetus in the lactating mother are yet not known.
-As many drugs are excreted from the milk, so the use of Fulvestrant in a lactating mother is yet to be known.
+• The side effects of the drug on the fetus in the lactating mother are not yet known.
+As many drugs are excreted in the milk, the use of Fulvestrant in a lactating mother is yet to be known.

 Fulvestrant in Pediatric Patients:

-There were few adverse effects like abnormal vaginal bleeding, redness and swelling at the injection site, increased heart rate, and hot flush reported in the clinical trials conducted in pediatric patients.
+There were a few adverse effects, like abnormal vaginal bleeding, redness and swelling around the injection area, increased heart rate, and hot flush, reported in the clinical trials conducted in pediatric patients.

 Fulvestrant in a Patient With Renal Impairment:

 The renal clearance of Fulvestrant is very low.
-The studies for the use of the Fulvestrant in renal impairment have not yet been conducted.
+Studies on the use of Fulvestrant in renal impairment have not yet been conducted.

 Fulvestrant in a Patient With Hepatic Impairment: